If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 PROCEDURE FOR APPEAL

-Both the accused and the accuser may file an appeal within 24 hours after receipt of the written notification of the President’s decision.
-The decision of the Faculty-Student Hearing and Disciplinary Committee may be appealed to the Appeals Committee consisting of the President, Vice President for Academic Affairs, and the President of the Student Government Association.
+The decision of the Title IX Coordinator and Disciplinary Committee may be appealed to the Appeals Committee consisting of the Vice President for Academic Affairs, the Vice President for Student Affairs and the President of the Student Government Association.
+The Appeals’ Committee decision may be appealed to the President of Lane College.

 RIGHTS OF THE VICTIM OF A SEXUAL ASSAULT